sehteria/T6-ZM-Perks/README.md

 Adding all perks to all maps and adds Pack-a-Punch to the maps who are missing one.

-Only Tranzit's survival maps are currently supported.
+Only Tranzit, its survival maps and Nuketown zombies are currently supported.

 ### Perks added to Tranzit:
 - Deadshot Daiquiri